rohithkumar369/Module-2/Built-in Functions-Binary Conversion.md

-# Built-in Functions -Binary Conversion Using Built-in Functions in Python

 ## 🎯 Aim
 To write a Python program to convert the number **16** into its **binary representation** using built-in Python functions.